Te Araroa FKT Trip Report

 Hamilton to Wellington

 Following the Timber Trail, we came across our next important logistic, the Whanganui River canoe.
-Whilst still another ~175km further down the trail, we were required to attend a safety briefing in Taumarunui at the Taumarunui Canoe Hire headquarters.
+Whilst still another 175km further down the trail, we were required to attend a safety briefing in Taumarunui at the Taumarunui Canoe Hire headquarters.
 Unfortunately for us, this briefing only ran once a day at 6:45 AM.
 At the time, this was ~4h earlier than we were scheduled to arrive, forcing us to push into the night, and get up at 4:30 AM the following morning to make it on time.
 Taumarunui Canoe Hire were very accommodating, and, despite our uncertain schedule, made an effort to ensure that we would have access to the canoes when we needed them.

 After passing through National Park and Whakahoro, we began our canoe journey on the Whanganui River.
 This was one of our favourite sections of the TA, quite possibly because we weren’t walking!
 Aside from ~15mins of torrential rain, the river was incredibly relaxing, and we were able to make good progress with little effort (taking several naps each per day).
 There were dozens of goats, which made for excellent entertainment as we drifted downstream.
-As we were only able to be on the water during the day (a condition of the canoe hire), we were also able to catch up on sleep.
+As we were only able to be on the water during daylight hours (a condition of the canoe hire), we were also able to catch up on sleep.

 This was recovery that we desperately needed after the first ~1200km of the TA, and allowed Maddie to recover quickly from her sickness.
 Maddie discovered a newfound love for Skittles, as they were easy to get down whilst recovering from her stomach bug.
 It was lucky we had placed a couple of packs in our food drop at Whakahoro.

-As we neared Wellington, we became increasingly excited to be done with the North Island of the TA, and all the road walking and poorly maintained farm tracks associated with it.
-Walking into Wellington was a big day for us due to the fact that we had to camp earlier than we would have liked the day before due to camping restrictions along the Paekākāriki Escarpment Track.
+As we neared Wellington, we became increasingly motivated to finish the North Island and all of the road walking and poorly maintained farm tracks associated with it.
 Similar to Auckland, walking through Wellington was novel, yet mildly frustrating.
-The official TA route makes many detours and side trips (cough cough Botanical Gardens), that felt unnecessarily cruel to us at the time.
-This was, of course, simply due to our fatigue and the requirement to complete the whole route for an FKT, and we suspect would have been quite lovely for any other hiker.
+The official TA route makes many meandering detours to showcase highlights of the city (cough cough Botanical Gardens), and it felt like it was further delaying us reaching the South Island.
 We stayed the night with George, a trail angel who holds the current supported FKT on the TA, and conveniently lives about 300m off the track!
 This was one of the trip highlights for us as it was really nice to chat to someone who knew exactly how we were feeling.

 Ship Cove to Lake Tekapo

-We started at Ship Cove on the 1st February, walking south along the Queen Charlotte Track.
+We started at Ship Cove on the 1st of February, walking south along the Queen Charlotte Track.
 This was nice, pleasant walking with amazing views.
-However, the track was much busier than any other part of the TA we had done so far.
 For us, the best part about the Queen Charlotte Track were the wekas!
-We saw close to 10 of the cheeky birds over a ~36h period, and they quickly became one of our favourite animals in New Zealand.
+We saw close to 10 of these cheeky birds over a 36h period, and they quickly became one of our favourite animals in New Zealand.
+It was here that we also began taking caffeine tablets during the day to help us stay awake.

 The following few days went relatively smoothly, and we managed our two shuttles around the Rakaia and Rangitata rivers without much issue (despite loosing a few hours in the day waiting for a late shuttle).
 The section between the two rivers was surprisingly nice, with easy walking and good views.
-It was nice to have ticked off yet another logistics, and we were happy that all of our pre-planning was paying off yet again.
+It was nice to have ticked off yet another logistic, and we were happy that all of our pre-planning was paying off yet again.

 Lake Tekapo to Bluff

 We slept at Colac Bay for 4h before starting our final push towards Bluff.
 The beach felt endless, and we passed Waimatuku inlet at high tide, ending up with a chest high crossing.
 The rain and wind picked up after we passed Otatara, and the night time road walk from Invercargill to Bluff was incredibly demanding.
 The only good thing about the weather was that it kept us awake.
-We were up to 1500mg of caffeine and yet would have struggled to keep our eyes open if the weather was calm.
+We were up to 1500mg of caffeine each, but would have struggled to keep our eyes open if the weather was calm.

 We arrived at Bluff just before 2am on the 24th February, finishing our TA journey in 54 days and 14h.
 Walking 1km to the campsite, we set up our tent and went straight to sleep.